Rotary die-cutting of labels (Source: Wink Stanzwerkzeuge)

 Schematic depiction of cutting unit and the cylinder gap (Source: Wink Stanzwerkzeuge)

 Close-up of gap betwen magnetic and anvil cylinder (Source: Wink Stanzwerkzeuge)

-This article was written by Fransz Verbeek and Dr. Andre Gysbers
+by Fransz Verbeek and Dr. Andre Gysbers

 Die-cutting as the interaction of three components